Best Stocks to Buy for a Fed Rate Cut

 - Dividend yield: 3.3%

-You might not think a healthcare stock would be first in line to benefit from a discussion about rate cuts, but AbbVie (ABBV) is a great example of a company that can benefit from the cheaper borrowing costs that come from lower interest rates.
+You might not think a healthcare stock would be first in line for discussion on the best stocks to buy for rate cuts, but AbbVie (ABBV) is a great example of a company that can benefit from the cheaper borrowing costs that come from lower interest rates.
 That's because AbbVie has a strong and reliable cash flow of more than $22 billion annually along with a significant debt load of about $70 billion.

 Generally speaking, companies with a financial footprint like AbbVie can borrow a bit more freely (and cost-effectively) when rates dip.
 This can include issuing new corporate bonds, as well as restructuring existing debt for a more favorable payment schedule.
 As a research-driven pharmaceutical company, ABBV needs cash readily available so that it can finance the potential treatments in its product pipeline; lower rates allow it the financial headroom it needs to do so.